Puerto Rico Trench: Exploration

-Several exploration cruises carried out by USGS in the Puerto Rico Trench have for the first time mapped the entire trench using ship mounted multibeam bathymetry.
+Several exploration cruises carried out by USGS mapped the trench using ship mounted multibeam bathymetry.
 The seafloor was visited for the first time by French bathyscaphe Archimède in 1964 and then by a robotic vehicle in 2012.
 The most conspicuous aspect of the footage was the swarm of benthic amphipods.
 Some of these amphipods were collected by bait bags attached to the vehicle and were brought to the surface for further analysis.
 The samples recovered were Scopelocheirus schellenbergi, a species of lysianassid amphipod that have so far only been found in ultradeep trenches in the Pacific.
 Two invertebrate creatures were also observed in the video.
 One soft dark individual, estimated to be 10-20 cm long, has been identified by Dr. Stace E. Beaulieu of Woods Hole Oceanographic Institution as a sea cucumber, tentatively assigned to genus Peniagone.
-The other individual, a small crustacean of about 3 cm long, was identified as a member of the Munnopsidae family of isopods, but the exact species was unknown until Peoples et. al. identified it as Bathyopsurus nybelini based on over thirty observations and two specimens collected in 2024.
+The other individual, a small crustacean of about 3 cm long, was identified as a member of the Munnopsidae family of isopods, but the exact species was unknown until Peoples et al. identified it as Bathyopsurus nybelini based on over thirty observations and two specimens collected in 2024.

 Crewed descent

 The submersible Limiting Factor floating on the surface of the Atlantic Ocean after the six hour dive to the Bottom of the Puerto Rico Trench.

-The American explorer Victor Vescovo dived to the deepest point of the Puerto Rico Trench and therefore the Atlantic Ocean on 19 December 2018, as part of the Five Deeps Expedition.
+American explorer Victor Vescovo dived to the deepest point of the trench on 19 December 2018, as part of the Five Deeps Expedition.
 He reached a depth of 8376 m ±5 m at 19°42'49" N, 67°18'39" W by direct CTD pressure measurements with the Deep-Submergence Vehicle DSV Limiting Factor (a Triton 36000/2 model submersible) and thus became the first person to reach the bottom of the Atlantic Ocean while also making the second-deepest recorded solo dive in history at that time.
 Many media outlets referred to the deep as Brownson Deep, in opposition to past references to the area, where the term Milwaukee Deep was used instead.

 The operating area was surveyed by the support ship, the Deep Submersible Support Vessel DSSV Pressure Drop, with a Kongsberg SIMRAD EM124 multibeam echosounder system.
 The gathered data will be donated to the GEBCO Seabed 2030 initiative.
 The dive was part of the Five Deeps Expedition.
-The objective of this expedition was to thoroughly map and visit the deepest points of all five of the world's oceans by the end of September 2019.
+The objective of this expedition was to thoroughly map and visit the deepest points of all five of the world's oceans.